tonymillion/TMDiskCache/README.md

 #basic usage of TMDiskCache

-At its simplest the UIImage category will use the "default" TMDiskCache singleton, however a better implementation is for you to alloc you own instances of TMDiskCache with their own cache sizes, e.g. if you were writing an app.net client you could do something like
+At its simplest the UIImageView category will use the "default" TMDiskCache singleton, however a better implementation is for you to alloc you own instances of TMDiskCache with their own cache sizes, e.g. if you were writing an app.net client you could do something like

 appDelegate.h
 ```